UofT-DSI/sql/02_activities/assignments/DC_Cohort/Assignment2.md

 Steps to complete this part of the assignment:
 - Read the article
 - Write, within this markdown file, between 250 and 1000 words.
-No additional sources are required.
+No additional citations/sources are required.

 ### Ethics